leeftk/leeftk/README.md

 ## About

 Founder of 33Labs | Known as 33Audits on-chain.
-4+ years in EVM security — auditing DeFi protocols across Uniswap hooks, perpetuals, cross-chain infrastructure, and more.
+6+ years in EVM development and security — auditing DeFi protocols across Uniswap hooks, perpetuals, cross-chain infrastructure, and more.
 Previously at Consensys (Truffle Core).

 Available for smart contract security audits and development.